robertdimarco/puzzles/stripe-ctf-2/level03-code/README.md

 ### Running

-- Run 'pip install flask flup'
+- Run `pip install flask flup`
-- Run 'python secretvault.py'.
+- Run `python secretvault.py`.
 This will automatically generate test data for you.
-- Visit 'localhost:5000' in your web browser
+- Visit `localhost:5000` in your web browser

 ### Solution